Kim Dae-jung: Early political career

 Kim disposed his business, and entered politics in earnest from Mokpo in 1954 during the administration of Korea's first president, Syngman Rhee.
 From 1954 to 1960, he was defeated four times in elections.
 In 1956, he became the official party spokesman for the opposition Democratic Party led by former prime minister Chang Myon.
 Cha Yong-ae, Kim's wife, died unexpectedly in 1959, and Kim subsequently converted to Catholicism.

-Although he was elected as a representative in a by-election for the National Assembly on 14 May 1961, Park Chung-hee seized power two days later in the May 16 coup, and later assumed dictatorial powers, voiding the elections.
+Although he was elected as a representative in a by-election for the National Assembly on 14 May 1961, Park Chung Hee seized power two days later in the May 16 coup, and later assumed dictatorial powers, voiding the elections.
 He was briefly arrested, before having his rights restored.

 In 1962, Kim married Lee Hee-ho, a Christian activist, and had another son.

 He was able to win a seat in the House in the subsequent elections in 1963 and 1967 and went on to become an eminent opposition leader.

 1971 presidential campaign

-After completing a master's course in economics at Kyung Hee University in 1970, he ran as opposition candidate for the country's presidential election in 1971, against President Park Chung-hee.
+After completing a master's course in economics at Kyung Hee University in 1970, he ran as opposition candidate for the country's presidential election in 1971, against President Park Chung Hee.
 President Park had removed term limits and was seeking to run for a third term.
 A very talented orator, Kim could command unwavering loyalty among his supporters.
 Kim won the nomination of the opposition party over Kim Young-sam, another pro-democracy politician.

 Kim promised a welfare-oriented "mass economy" and also advocated easing tensions with North Korea, while predicting correctly that if Park was reelected, he would become a "generalissimo".

-His staunchest support came from his home region of Jeolla, where he reliably garnered upwards of 95% of the popular vote, a record that has remained unsurpassed in South Korean politics.
+His staunchest support came from his home region of Jeolla Province, where he reliably garnered upwards of 95% of the popular vote, a record that has remained unsurpassed in South Korean politics.
 He performed strongly, achieving a strong showing of 45% of the vote against Park despite handicaps on his candidacy that were imposed by the ruling regime.
 With this strong showing, Park saw Kim as a threat to his rule.